 Chronologically, it would seem to fit, as both the Yoshinori Kanada Special and Great books indicate that Kanada started working on Honey in October 1973, that is around the time episode 6 was in production.
 He was most probably invited there by Satoshi Jingû, a former Studio Z animator who had left for Anime Room around late 1973, probably to join Honey’s production.
 Jingû was key animator on episode 6, and animation director on all the episodes Kanada is presumed to have animated on, as well as the confirmed episode 25.
 But since Jingû was himself from Z, it’s possible that the early Kanada-isms we see in those episodes are just stylistical traits taken from the Z style.

 Whatever happened, in June-August 1974, that is 4 months after Cutie Honey #25, Kanada worked as key animator on Majokko Megu-chan #16, once again with Jingû as animation director.
 All sources claim that Kanada did this work from Studio N°1.
-If this is true, it probably means that Jingû joined N°1 too, which would tend to be confirmed by the fact that he was a regular staff member on Getter Robo.
-But then it means that, just like Z and many other subcontracting studios, N°1 had divided into two sections, one led by Jingû and the other by Noda.
-Indeed, at this point, Jingû disappears from Kanada’s career, which becomes associated with Takuo Noda for the 3 years to come.
+If this is true, it may mean that Jingû had joined N°1.
+But then it means that, just like Z and many other subcontracting studios, N°1 had divided into two sections, one led by Jingû and the other by Noda since, at this point, Jingû disappears from Kanada’s career, which becomes associated with Takuo Noda for the 3 years to come.

 Unless new testimonies and documents come out (which is very unlikely), we probably never will have a complete and accurate timeline of all that happened.
 The biggest question remains the uncredited Cutie Honey episodes.
 There is a strong possibility Kanada worked on them, but no certainty.
 There is one sure thing, however: it’s that Kanada himself didn’t care much about Cutie Honey: he never mentioned it in any interview, and the only comment he left on the illustration I used as a cover for this annex was “I don’t remember much, but there she is”.